awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 This action has no parameters\.

-### Return Value<a name="integration-server-sdk-cpp-ref-getterm-return"></a>
+### Return value<a name="integration-server-sdk-cpp-ref-getterm-return"></a>

-If successful, returns the current SDK version as an `AwsLongOutcome` object\.
-The value is either the termination time in epoch seconds, or the value \-1\.
-If not successful, returns an error message\.
+If successful, returns the termination time as an `AwsLongOutcome` object\.
+The value is the termination time, expressed in elapsed ticks since 0001 00:00:00\.
+For example, the date time value 2020\-09\-13 12:26:40 \-000Z is equal to 637355968000000000 ticks\.
+If no termination time is available, returns an error message\.

 ### Example<a name="integration-server-sdk-cpp-ref-getterm-example"></a>